Rising-Stars-by-Sunshine/stats201-final-Ava/README.md

 *Figure No.4 created by [Whimsical](https://whimsical.com/)*

 It is predicted that the causal inference algorithm will reveal a disparity in the search volume for "entrepreneur" before and after financial crises, mainly the 2008 stock market crash and the COVID-19 pandemic.
+This study's hypothesized that although there will be a disparity before and after both the 2008 stock market crash and the COVID-19 pandemic, the latter will be significantly greater.
+Furthemore, it was thought that despite these disparities, all linear regressions would have positive slopes.

 **Figure No.5 Annual % of World GDP Growth**